BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 When Brighter operates operates as a Command Processor, the span would naturally be the point at which the command processor is invoked:

 * We would assume that the span would be named for the type of request.
-* Attributes for the span would include request level metadata, which is well known.
+  * Attributes for the span would include request level metadata.
   * Entering a handler, either middleware or sink, would be an event on the span.
+  * A send is a span which covers the entire handler pipeline for a command.
-* A publish is likely a publish span which has links to child spans for each handler pipeline subscribed to the event.
+  * A publish is span which has links to child spans for each handler pipeline subscribed to the event.
+  * A deposit is a span which covers the entire outgoing transform and message mapper pipeline for a request.
+    * It would create a child span to cover the Outbox database operation.
+    * With a transform that calls out-of-process, such as to a schema registry or object storage, it would create a child span to cover the external call.
+  * A clear is a span which covers producing a message to a messaging system.
+      * It would create a child span to cover the Outbox database operation.
+      * Invoking the messaging transport would be a child span.

 When Brighter operates as a Dispatcher, each individual Performer would tend to create a span which would begin where we receive a message.

 * Because processing a message triggers the Command Processor this would create a child span of the Performer's receive span, as described above.
-* The Performer also triggers message translation via a MessageMapper.
+* The Performer also triggers message translation of an incoming request via a transform pipeline and a message mapper.
 Because the Command Processor is a child span, message translation would also likely be a child of the Performer's receive span; as well and a sibling of the Command Processor span.
+  * With a transform that calls out-of-process, such as to a schema registry or object storage, it would create a child span to cover the external call.
+  * *For example, a call to check an Inbox would create a child span for the database operation*

 #### Controlling the Number of Attributes